saeed-anwar/CoinNet/README.md

 ## Dataset
 ![DatasetSample1](/Figs/Dataset1.PNG)
 ![DatasetSample1](/Figs/Dataset1.PNG)
-Representative images: Samples images of the 100 classes that constitute the RRCDMain.
+Representative images: Samples images of the 100 classes that constitute the RRCD-Main.

 ## Results
 **All the results for RIDNET can be downloaded from GoogleDrive from [SSID](https://drive.google.com/open?id=15peD5EvQ5eQmd-YOtEZLd9_D4oQwWT9e), [RNI15](https://drive.google.com/open?id=1PqLHY6okpD8BRU5mig0wrg-Xhx3i-16C) and [DnD](https://noise.visinf.tu-darmstadt.de/submission-detail).
 The size of the results is 65MB**